-A tombstone can add a ton of personality to your Halloween decor.
+A Halloween tombstone can add a ton of personality to your Halloween decor.
 I decorated my cubicle at the office with the one I did for this project, but you could carve any ghoulish message you like and turn your front yard into a veritable graveyard for the big night 🙂

-All you need is a 2″ thick 4×8 sheet of foam board, a jigsaw, marker, wood burning tool and some faux stone spray paint (I used Krylon Make It Stone!).
+To make your own Halloween tombstone, all you need is a 2″ thick 4×8 sheet of foam board, a jigsaw, marker, wood burning tool and some faux stone spray paint (I used Krylon Make It Stone!).

 Cut the foam to your desired tombstone shape using the jigsaw.
 Use a marker to transfer the letters onto the face of the foam with a marker.
 Pop on a pointed tip and heat up the wood burning tool.
 Once hot, start tracing around each letter.
 Do this work outdoors or in a well ventilated area (I did mine in the garage and laid it flat on top of the blue bin).